Top 10 Things To Do in Chiang Mai:

 15. Doi Inthanon National Park:

 About Doi Inthanon National Park: This great National Park on the edge of Chiang Mai has been a popular hiking destination as one of the highest points in Thailand.
-It became more of a tourist destination when beautiful Royal Chedis where built to honor the 60th birthday of both the King (1987) and Queen (1992) of Thailand.
-The views at sunset are great and there are plenty of stunning moss lined hiking trails nearby.
+It became more of a tourist destination when beautiful Royal Chedis were built to honor the 60th birthday of both the King (1987) and Queen (1992) of Thailand.
+The views at sunset are great and there is plenty of stunning moss lined hiking trails nearby.

 Read More: Other Sights Near Chiang Mai.